chavisclark/taskBoard/README.md

 * Configure localstorage
 * -- These are things that I started, and will implement in the near future --

-### Conclusion

-Thank you for extending this challenge to me.
-I look forward to hearing your thoughts regarding any parts of this code.

 ### Required Dependencies